Sidho Kanho Birsha University

-Sidho Kanho Birsha University (SKBU) is a public state university located in Purulia district of West Bengal, India.
-It was established under an Act of the West Bengal Legislature on April, 2010.
+Sidho-Kanho-Birsha University (SKBU) is a public state university located in Purulia district of West Bengal, India.
+It was established under an Act of the West Bengal Legislature in April 2010.
 It offers different undergraduate and postgraduate courses in liberal arts.

 History

 The university was founded on 6 July 2010 by the Sidho Kanho Brisha University Act, 2010, passed by the West Bengal Legislature.Jagannath Kishore College, Purulia donated 13 acres to the university for the establishment.
 The university is named for three rebels who put up resistance against British rule: Sidhu Murmu, Kanhu Murmu, and Birsa Munda.

 Tapati Mukherjee was appointed as the first vice-chancellor of this university.
 One of the important focus of this university is to promote and protect indigenous culture and language — especially the Santali language.
 Its post-graduate departments started functioning from the 2011-12 session with 12 academic departments (Bengali, English, Sanskrit, Santali, History, Political Science, Philosophy, Education, Physics, Chemistry, Mathematics & Commerce).
 Over the years in an expansive and forward-looking drive, they grew to 19 departments with the introduction to Economics, Sociology, Tribal Studies, Geography, Zoology, Botany & Psychology department, many of which are in the frontier areas of Science and Social Sciences.